Arnold van den Bergh

 Arnold van den Bergh (20 January 1886 ‒ 28 October 1950) was a Dutch legal notary based in Amsterdam.
-He was a well-known and high-profile lawyer, one of six Jewish notaries operating in Amsterdam.
-Van den Bergh contributed to the field of social work in the Netherlands, and was widely known in Amsterdam outside of the Jewish community.
+He was a well-known and high-profile lawyer, one of six Jewish notaries operating in Amsterdam. van den Bergh contributed to the field of social work in the Netherlands, and was widely known in Amsterdam outside of the Jewish community.

+Biography

-In 1886, van den Bergh was born in the locality of Oss.
-By 1922, van den Bergh was already working as a junior notary and living in Amsterdam.
+In 1886, Van den Bergh was born in the locality of Oss.
+By 1922, Van den Bergh was already working as a junior notary and living in Amsterdam.

-During the era of occupation of the Netherlands in World War II, van den Bergh was a member of the Jewish Council of Amsterdam (Joodse Raad, or Judenrat, of Amsterdam).
+During the era of occupation of the Netherlands in World War II, Van den Bergh was a member of the Jewish Council of Amsterdam (Joodse Raad, or Judenrat, of Amsterdam).
 The Judenrat was a council of Jewish citizens appointed by occupying Nazi Germany in an area with a large Jewish population, with members typically coerced (often with threats of violence against family members) into collaborating with the Nazi regime.